ZhgChg.Li

 with:

-# Git Large File Storage, not needed for our testing environment
+# Git Large File Storage, not needed in our test environment

 # default: false